St. Helens (film): Plot

 After Washington declares a danger zone around the volcano and prohibits anyone from entering it, owners of property inside the prohibited area demand access to their property.
 To appease them, the state government agrees to let them into the danger zone as long as they sign waivers agreeing that the state has no liability for death or injury they suffer due to volcanic activity.
 On April 30, 1980, state officials in Cougar give them waivers of liability to sign.

 As the volcanic activity increases, so does the attraction between David and Linda, and the two eventually fall in love.
 Presumably on the day before the eruption, David packs Linda and her son off to safety and stays behind for the scientific work he still needs to do on a ridge a few miles north of the volcano.
 Later that night, he pays a last visit to Harry.

 On the morning of May 18, 1980, David hikes to a ridge 6 miles (10 km) north of Mount St. Helens to monitor a massive bulge that has been growing on the north face of the mountain for the past few weeks, while Harry goes fishing in Spirit Lake at the foot of the mountain.
-At 8:32 am PDT the mountain's entire north face collapses in a massive landslide, causing the mountain to explode in a lateral eruption.
+At 8:32 a.m.
+PDT the mountain's entire north face collapses in a massive landslide, causing the mountain to explode in a lateral eruption.
 The eruption kills both David and Harry and continues for hours.
 Pyroclastic flows destroy everything in their path, and lahars sweep down into the valley of the North Fork Toutle River, taking houses, trees, and bridges with them.
 Linda soon realizes the horror of the day's events when a radio announcer declares that David was one of the first victims.

 The film ends with a scene of a small tree growing amidst the barren moonscape of the posteruption North Fork Toutle River valley.